MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-changes-73.md

 ## Extracted method to open up for class extensions

-Within this release cycle we added the foundation feature **Chain of Command** which open up for making extension classes.
-Extensions classes offer a stronger way of extending than other options by that they allow access to both protected and public methods and members.
-We believe this offer much better flexibility with this approach over extending through delegates or by pre or post event.
+Within this release cycle we added the foundation feature **Chain of Command** which letsyou create extension classes.
+Extensions classes offer a stronger way of extending than other options because they allow access to both protected and public methods and members.
+This provides more flexibility than extending through delegates or by pre or post event.

-Within this category of how we have enabled extensibility are commonly longer methods where we have taken part of the logic in this method and extracted into it's own method.
-The new methods has a more specific focus and extensibility can in this was be made on the scope it covers.
+Within this group of changes, we have extracted longer methods into smaller methods.
+The new methods have a more specific focus and you have more control over the scope of your extentions.

-After the release of the **Chain of Command** feature we favor to enable extensibility by extracting methods over adding delegates because this approach is a more versatile solution.
+Since the **Chain of Command** feature, we will choose extensibility by extracting methods over adding delegates because this approach provides a more versatile solution.

-The list of method below is showing where new methods have been extracted and opened up for building extension classes.
+The following table of methods lists the new methods that have been extracted and opened up for building extension classes.

 | Method |
 | -------------|